brieucpopper/2d_RL_hide_seek/PARALLEL/README.md

  env.close()
 ```

-Its best to watch any play with watch_play_and_stats.py
+It is best to watch any play with watch_play_and_stats.py
-Make sure the reward is setup as you want !
+Make sure the reward is setup as you want!

 ## train_specific_PPO.py